Tatwi/legend-of-hondo/doc/features/mod-lifeanddeathchanges.md

 - Wounds should occur more often and thus play a larger roll in combat.
 - Having Health wounds increases damage recieved (Linear progresssion ending in double damage to a 100% wounded target).

+####Armor Encumberance
+- Rather than being applied to secondary stats, HAM encumberance is applied to the following combat activities.
+- HEALTH: Applied to max healing value. *Heal = Post Bonus Heal Value / ((Health Enc / 1800) + 1)*
+- ACTION: Applied to attack speed. *Speed = Post Bonus Attack Speed x ((Action Enc / 1000) + 1)*
+- MIND:  Applied to healing speed. *Speed = Post Bonus Healing Speed x ((Mind Enc / 1200) + 1)*
+- The character sheet no longer shows the values, but you can check then by using the */hondo aboutMe* command.
+- Enc values tracked differently in the server code, so they won't interfere with stat modifiers and HAM.
+The values are stored in an array called hondoHAMEnc which is associated with the CreatureObject version of the player.
+It's defined in CreatureObject.idl, as are 3 helper functions.
+- The array has 9 positions, on for each stat, but only uses 0,2,8 for HEALTH, ACTION, MIND as it's easily readable in the programming.
+- Encumberance factor constants are set in CombatManager.h

 ####Quick Heal Command
 - Made it a more clearly defined "oh crap" button.
 - Decreased base Mind cost to 500.